It’s vanishing, but there’s no consensus on what it is or what should be done

 “People can’t make intelligent (privacy) choices,” Acquisti said.
 “People realize there could be future costs, but they decide not to focus on those costs.

 The simple act of surrendering a telephone number to a store clerk may seem innocuous — so much so that many consumers do it with no questions asked.
 Yet that one action can set in motion a cascade of silent events, as that data point is acquired, analyzed, categorized, stored and sold over and over again.
 Future attacks on your privacy may come from anywhere, from anyone with money to purchase that phone number you surrendered.

 If you doubt the multiplier effect, consider your e-mail inbox.
 If it’s loaded with spam, it’s undoubtedly because at some point in time you unknowingly surrendered your e-mail to the wrong Web site.

-Do you think your telephone number or address are handled differently?
+Do you think your telephone number or address is handled differently?
 A cottage industry of small companies with names you’ve probably never heard of — like Acxiom or Merlin — buy and sell your personal information the way other commodities like corn or cattle futures are bartered.

 You may think your cell phone is unlisted, but if you’ve ever ordered a pizza, it might not be.
-Merlin is one of many commercial data brokers that advertises sale of unlisted phone numbers compiled from various sources — including pizza delivery companies.
+Merlin is one of many commercial data brokers that advertises the sale of unlisted phone numbers compiled from various sources — including pizza delivery companies.

 Privacy’s nebulous nature is never more evident than when Congress attempts to legislate solutions to various perceived problems.